karthik/ddd/02-tradeoffs.md

 - Pieces/features of documentation - metadata, license, etc
 - Where to share data
 - How to ensure long term provenance of the data
+- Sharing data with colleagues: binary data is quick to share, but not as good as something like a simpler format like CSV (ask Laura DeCicco re this)

 Providing the right amount of documentation for your data is challenging.
 Too much is overwhelming; too little and you don't know anything.
 To illustrate this, imagine two datasets.
 The first is contained in a folder with dozens of data files and several papers on the topic.
 The second contains only a single csv file.
 The first is too much; understanding it requires a high time cost.
 The second is too little; we don't know anything about what the data is or why it was collected.
 The challenge is to provide the right level of detail, somewhere between these two extremes.